nvidia-holoscan/holoscan-sdk/docs/inference.md

     - If value is `false`, it means the data transmission from the inference extension will be on __Host__.
     - Default value: `true`
 - Inference Parameters
-  - `backend` parameter is set to either `trt` for TensorRT, `onnxrt` for ONNX runtime, or `torch` for libtorch.
+  - `backend` parameter is set to either `trt` for TensorRT, `onnxrt` for ONNX Runtime, or `torch` for libtorch.
 If there are multiple models in the inference application, all models will use the same backend.
 If it is desired to use different backends for different models, specify the `backend_map` parameter instead.
     - TensorRT:
       - CUDA-based inference supported both on x86_64 and aarch64.
       - End-to-end CUDA-based data buffer parameters supported. `input_on_cuda`, `output_on_cuda` and `transmit_on_cuda` will all be true for end-to-end CUDA-based data movement.